Puppies Crying and Distressed at Night

 Any pressure on the joints of the front legs whilst manoeuevring downstairs, can cause a condition called over-run.
 This is when the bone between the pastern and the forearm pushes over the forearm joint causing lameness and premature arthritis.

 Before you decide to move the pup to the bedroom because of acute distress, this what you should do.

-Natural no additives and can last quite a long time and they are great for teething.
+Totally natural with no additives, they can last quite a long time and they are great for teething.

 Initially to overcome this noise problem you must ignore it.
 To go down and scold the puppy would be counter productive.